A Guide to Online Friendships

 In messages, you cannot hear each other’s tone of voice or see each other’s facial expressions and body language.
 A lot of the nuance of in-person communication is lost in text.
 However, you can still communicate some expression in your messages.
 When you’re talking, you can say the same words in many different ways to express different feelings, and the same is true for writing: to express different feelings, you can vary formatting, punctuation, capitalization, spelling, emojis, line breaks, and more.
 Ideally, the same personality you have in real life will come through; people should feel like they are talking to you.

 You might be used to sticking to a particular style when writing messages, but this can limit your expressive ability.
 Consider whether you usually try to make your messages follow certain rules, and evaluate whether any of these rules might be unnecessary or restricting what you’re able to get across.
-For example, if you always try to use proper capitalization and punctuation, you might have a harder time communicating a more casual or emotive tone.
+For example, if you always try to use proper capitalization, you might have a harder time communicating a more casual or emotive tone.
 Just like when you’re talking in person, the words themselves don’t have to do all the work of communication.

 The effort involved in messaging